5 Mindfulness Activites For Couples to Do Together

 Although meditation or mindfulness is something we generally take on ourselves in our personal lives, there are many benefits to practicing with a partner.
 You can connect more effectively, learn to understand each other deeply, and share in the intimacy and vulnerability of practicing together.

 In my own relationship and when working with couples/students, I’ve found that practicing mindfulness with a partner can do perhaps one of the most important things in a relationship: improve communication.
 In my experience, many relationship issues, big or small, stem from a lack of communication and understanding.
 Practicing mindfulness as a couple means an increased level of vulnerability, communication, and understanding.
+It also supports me in responding rather than reacting when having difficult conversations.

 So let’s look at the actual research.
 If you’re not convinced, here are a few studies that are relevant to mindfulness in romantic relationships: